The universal equivariance properties of exotic aromatic B-series: Classification of exotic aromatic B-series

 \subsection{Dual vector fields}

 The exotic aromatic trees given in Definition~\ref{definition:exotic_aromatic_trees} produce independent elementary differentials.
-The standard method for proving this property is to consider dual vector fields, as presented in~\cite{Hairer06gni, Iserles07bsm, McLachlan16bsm, Laurent20eab}.
-In the proof of Theorem~\ref{theorem:isometric_equivariance_EAB}, we use the following new dual vector fields. \begin{proposition} Given an exotic aromatic tree or multi-aroma~$\gamma\in \Gamma^0\cup \Gamma$, index the coordinates of~$\R^{\abs{\gamma}}$ by the uplets in~$(V\cup \Circled{A_0})/\sigma$ (respectively in~$(V\cup \Circled{A})/\sigma$ if~$\gamma\in \Gamma^0$), where~$v$ and~$\sigma(v)$ are identified.
+To the best of our knowledge, this is a new non-trivial result, that plays an important role in the proof of Theorem~\ref{theorem:isometric_equivariance_EAB}.
+The standard approach for proving such a property is to consider dual vector fields, in the spirit of the works~\cite{Hairer06gni, Iserles07bsm, McLachlan16bsm, Laurent20eab}. \begin{proposition} Given an exotic aromatic tree or multi-aroma~$\gamma\in \Gamma^0\cup \Gamma$, index the coordinates of~$\R^{\abs{\gamma}}$ by the uplets in~$(V\cup \Circled{A_0})/\sigma$ (respectively in~$(V\cup \Circled{A})/\sigma$ if~$\gamma\in \Gamma^0$), where~$v$ and~$\sigma(v)$ are identified.
 This corresponds to the nodes~$(v,\Circled{a})\in V^{\diamond}$ that are not part of stolons, the stolons~$s=(v_1,v_2)\in S$, and the lianas~$l=(\Circled{a_1},\Circled{a_2})\in L$.
 Let~$\theta^\gamma$ be the following parameter indexed by the standard nodes, the nodes in stolons, and the arrows in lianas,

 Define the associated vector field~$f_\gamma^{(\theta^\gamma)}\in \mathfrak{X}(\R^{\abs{\gamma}})$ by